mstatt/jetson-interface_installer/README.md

 ```sh
 sudo echo "/mnt/4GB.swap swap swap defaults 0 0" >> /etc/fstab
 ```
-** If you get a permissions error running the above command you may need to log in as root and the run it.
-Once complete restart the Nano with:
+** If you get a permissions error running the above command you may need to log in as root and the run it. <br/>Once complete restart the Nano with:
 ```sh
 sudo shutdown -r now
 ```